charlieko/flask-app-temp/README.md

-## Flask Application Template (for myself) ##
+## Flask Application Template ##

 This is a little sample app built with Flask.
-It's meant to be edited and expanded to become a large to mid sized web application backed by PostgreSQL.
+It's meant to be edited and expanded to become a mid to large sized web application backed by PostgreSQL.
+One can use this code as a sample code to be studied for Flask.

 ### Things to re-configure before starting ###